ZipCPU/sdspi/README.md

   Failure to receive a CRC token when one is expected will (now) generate an error condition, as will receiving a negative CRC acknowledgment.

+For more information, please consult the [SDIO user guide](doc/sdio.pdf).

+### Roadmap and TODO items

+Now that the RTL has been fully drafted and successfully tested in hardware, it's moving from its development to application phase.
+Further improvements could still be made, as listed below:

+- **C++ Model**: The design is missing a C++ model for testing the eMMC interface.

 - **eMMC Boot mode**: No plan exists to support eMMC boot mode (at present).
   This decision will likely be revisited in the future.